aadhi567/T-FLIPFLOP-POSEDGE/README.md

 endmodule
 ```

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:AADHITHAN B RegisterNumber: 212224040001
 */

 **RTL LOGIC FOR FLIPFLOPS**